Tests and treatments

 Umbilical hernia surgery generally is a safe procedure and serious complications are rare.
 Possible complications are listed below.
 The list is not exhaustive but contains the most frequent complications:

-Some side effects occur very frequently and are no reason for concern:
+Some side effects occur very frequently but are no reason for concern:

 After the operation, a swelling often remains for a few weeks where the umbilical hernia was located.
 This is fluid accumulation (also termed seroma) that usually is not painful but often causes patients concern.
 This swelling is a normal side effect of the operation.
 It will slowly disappear of its own accord.
 If, in exceptional cases, the fluid accumulation causes pain, the surgeon may decide to drain it.